moderntribe/block-editor-custom-alignments/README.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.0.8 =
+* Updates to bring the plugin into the WP 6.6 modern age.

 = 1.0.7 =
 * Updates plugin to also create CSS variables for each defined width.